zguri-ad/photo-name-changer/README.md

 Copy the folder **namechanger-win32-x64** to your preferred location and create a shortcut to the **namechanger.exe** in order to use it freely.

 Easy right ;)

+## Dependencies
+- Node.js
+- electron
+- electron-forge
+- electron-squirrel-startup
+- electron-store
+- exif-parser
+- fs

+## Work in Progress
+This project is a way for me to better sort pictures that come from different devices (Android, ISO, Camera) since I didn't find anything that suited my needs.